keone/crypto-reading-list/Dev/SolanaProgramming.md

 #### Setup
 If you ran through the above prereqs, then `anchor` is available as a command in your env.

 You should also be familiar with tokens and how to set them up.
-Here's a few ways:

-Or do it through the CLI:
+One way is through the CLI:

 ```sh
 # these commands all take arguments, but it's pretty intuitive what to do